Top Benefits of Building Commissioning in 2019

 Commissioning can also help produce an effective planned preventive maintenance program1.

-VALUE-ADDED CONSTRUCTION QUALITY AND FEWER PROJECT DELAYS
+COMMISSIONING DELIVERS VALUE-ADDED CONSTRUCTION QUALITY AND FEWER PROJECT DELAYS

-The detailed schedule and coordination information provided by the commissioning process allows contractors to schedule and sequence the required work efficiently.
+The detailed schedule and coordination information provided by the Cx process allows contractors to schedule and sequence the required work efficiently.
 Problems are therefore identified and resolved with minimal delay, and the project stays on schedule.4

 Commissioning produces a focus on schedule, sequence of work, coordination, and ensuring a quality product.
 Quality buildings result in satisfied occupants, more lease renewals for tenant-occupied buildings, and a favorable reputation as a good place to work or visit.4